kulkarni618/AMPLS/README.md

 To precisely identify and predict these elusive windows of calm, AMPLS incorporates an advanced Long Short-Term Memory (LSTM) neural network model.
 LSTMs are a type of recurrent neural network particularly adept at processing and learning from sequential data, making them ideal for predicting time-series data like ship motion.
 Our LSTM model continuously analyzes the ship's real-time motion data (heave, pitch, and roll) and, with remarkable accuracy, forecasts these movements over an 8-second horizon.
 This foresight is crucial, as a minimum of six seconds is necessary for a helicopter to execute a safe landing maneuver.
 By predicting these quiescent periods, AMPLS can guide the helicopter to initiate its final approach only when the deck is most stable, significantly enhancing safety and efficiency.

-(Place a visualization of your LSTM prediction here.
-This could be a graph showing predicted ship motion (heave, pitch, roll) over time, with a highlighted "quiescent period" window.
-Alternatively, a GIF showing the prediction in action, perhaps with a real-time plot updating as the simulation runs.)

 4.3.
 Learning Paradigms with ML-Agents
 With the ability to predict the ship's movements, the next step was to teach our AI how to fly and land with unparalleled precision.
 We leveraged Unity's ML-Agents toolkit to implement a powerful two-stage learning process: